mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

  For every aspect there are stats with times (maximum, minimum, mean, average), number of invocations , percentage within the set,etc so you can pinpoint exactly where you time is being spent and find obvious candidates for improvement in case such need arises.

- Also the machine stats are available and you can inspect, pool, threads, system properties, JMX beans, etc So is really awesome, the only thing is that you need to hit a different url per application to get stats of the application.
+ Also the machine stats are available and you can inspect, pool, threads, system properties, JMX beans, etc.

+ So is really awesome, the only thing is that you need to hit a different url per application to get stats of the application.
 And you are also coupling the monitoring tool to your application as the jar library is part of your spring fat jar.
 Allegedly there is no impact in performance and we have to say that the tool has been paramount to reduce investigation vs resolution with tricky memory and performance issues.

 # The challenge

 I do not think that anything can beat the information provided by JavaMelody perspective, but is likely that there best tools out there to do the job from system / infra perspective.

 One thing I really miss from the current approach is that there is no way to set alerts or threshold values that enable triggering of notifications vis different channels when things go wrong.

 So I started to explore posibilities of using different tools, decoupled from our application and using docker to keep going these series of post about using docker to improve the software development lifecycle.

 What I really needed was something lean I could spin up in a docker container.
 Ideally I would like to add my own graphs, criterias according to my specific needs.
 I work in an awesome company Piksel and I asked to our work mates what where they using to monitor the platforms we run.
 Words like BigBrother, Nagios, Sensus, New Relic, Grafana, Cronograph, Graphite, Cronograph, Datadog sounded like gibberish to me... so time to do some research.

- I ruled out those that can be considered expensive or complex like Nagios, Sensus, New Relic.
+For this proof of concept I ruled out those that can be considered expensive or complex like Nagios, Sensus, New Relic.

- Using google trends clearly show that Cronograph does not seem to keep the trend of the main leaders.
+Using Google trends clearly show that Cronograph does not seem to keep the trend of the main leaders.
 So my 2 final candidates where Graphite and Grafana.
 See below the image where you can see that Grafana now is the leading the race

  ![_config.yml]({{ site.baseurl }}/images/MON-TRENDS.png)

- Prometheus you can scrap statistics from applications as far they are exposed in the right format.
+ With Prometheus you can scrap statistics from applications as far they are exposed in the right format.
 Grafana provides a nice UI to explore them.
- So I could provide an endpoint /metrics to each application and configure my docker-compose up file including prometheus config file where the list of scraping urls are defined.
+So theoretically I could provide an endpoint /metrics to each application and configure my docker-compose up file including prometheus config file where the list of scraping urls are defined.
 This is how my config file should look like

 ```yml
  global: